-Sylvain Roy, CNFA’s President and Chief Executive Officer, is an agribusiness specialist with more than 35 years of expertise in agriculture, business and international development.
-Roy has worked throughout his career to advance the rights and livelihoods of farmers and their workers, and to improve the quality, productivity and efficiency of rural enterprises around the world.
+Sylvain Roy, CNFA’s president and chief executive officer (CEO), is an agribusiness specialist with more than 35 years of expertise in agriculture, business and international development.
+Roy has worked throughout his career to advance the rights and livelihoods of farmers and their workers and to improve the quality, productivity and efficiency of rural enterprises around the world.

 Roy took on his first agricultural leadership position as a young sheep farmer in his native Canada, presiding over the East Quebec Sheep Producer’s Union to support farmers’ efforts to gain better access to markets.

-In 2009, Roy returned to North America to join CNFA as Vice President Programs, overseeing CNFA’s worldwide program portfolio.
-He was promoted to the postion of Executive Vice President in 2012, and in 2014 became the 34-year-old organization’s second-ever President and CEO.
+In 2009, Roy returned to North America to join CNFA as vice president, Programs, overseeing CNFA’s worldwide program portfolio.
+He was promoted to the position of executive vice president in 2012 and in 2014 became the 35-year-old organization’s second-ever president and CEO.

-Today, as President and CEO, Roy leads and coaches a team of more than 60 employees at CNFA’s Washington, D.C., headquarters—and oversees an organization of more than 450 employees in 21 countries of operations worldwide.
-Roy also is President of CNFA Europe, which promotes CNFA’s international development model among European partners and clients.
+Today, as president and CEO, Roy leads and coaches a team of more than 70 employees at CNFA’s Washington, D.C., headquarters and oversees an organization of more than 490 employees in 21 countries of operations worldwide.
+Roy also is president of CNFA Europe, which promotes CNFA’s international development model among European partners and clients.

-Roy holds an MBA with a specialization in Agribusiness from Laval University in Quebec City, Canada.
-He is a devoted endurance sportsperson with 20 marathons, and a triathlon Ironman.
+Roy holds a Master of Business Administration with a specialization in agribusiness from Laval University in Quebec City, Canada.
+He is a devoted endurance athlete and has completed 20 marathons and the Ironman triathlon.
 He lives with his family on a small farm in Maryland.